 Pattern Matching Lists

 Pattern matching could be used to reach into values contained inside almost any data structure.
-Let’s explore how we can take advantage of pattern matching to simplify code that involve list manipulation.
-In the Easier Code Organization section, we saw how the
+Let’s explore how we can take advantage of it to simplify code that involve list manipulation.
+In the Creating a Module section, we saw how the

 List module implements the